Barney: Great... Social experiment.

 - At the end of the story when Victoria announced her retirement, the crowd chanted "Please Don't Go!", much like they did in real life when Victoria left WWE.

-- And of course, for the titular villain, chanted by his entire crew: "HOOK!
+- For the titular villain, chanted by his entire crew: "HOOK!
 HOOK!
 Show us the Hook!
 HOOK!
 HOOK!
 Give us the Hook!"

 - The Green Lantern movie: "We!
 Are!
 The corps!"